jrean/askjong.com/articles/add-your-website-to-google-search-console.md

 title: Add Your Website to Google Search Console (Webmaster Tools)
 photo: v1479280352/photo-1477013743164-ffc3a5e556da_y0vbmo.jpg
 tags: [seo, google]
+intro: How to add your website to Google Search Console (Webmaster Tools).
 ---

 This article covers how to add a new property (website) to the Google Search